gmaksay/hello-world/README.md

 Hi,

-I am Gabor trying to learn GitHub...
+I am Gabor trying to learn GitHub... not easy at first sight